citp/privacy-policy-historical/h/hu/hub/hubdub.com.md

-> *The following text is extracted and transformed from the hubdub.com privacy policy that was archived on 2008-06-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080605225800id_/http%3A//www.hubdub.com/public/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hubdub.com privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216012221id_/http%3A//www.hubdub.com/public/privacy) for the most accurate reproduction.*

-# Hubdub -
+#

 **Hubdub ltd** recognizes that its customers, visitors, users, and others who use hubdub.com value their privacy.
 This Privacy Notice details important information regarding the use and disclosure of User information collected on via the hubdub.com website.
 Hubdub.com provides this Privacy Notice to help you make an informed decision about whether to use or continue using Hubdub.com.